 A 10 day Costa Rica itinerary will pack in the highlights, although ideally I’d be there much longer.
 Like, a lifetime.
 No lie, I left Costa Rica thinking about retiring in Monteverde someday.
 It’s just that lovely.
 Until then, I’ll have to rely on my vacation days to stretch enough.

-If you’re in a pinch like I was, I think 10 days is a good amount of time to explore Costa Rica.
-Hell, you could even do 7.
+If you’re in a pinch like I was, I think 10 days is a good amount of time to explore.
+You could even do 7 days in Costa Rica.
 You’d have to cut out time in San Jose (which… I think people are missing out on) but it can definitely be done.

 The cities we’ll cover in this 10 day itinerary include San Jose, La Fortuna/Arenal, Monteverde and Manuel Antonio.
 You’ll see everything from beaches, to rainforests, sprawling downtown and everything else in between.